adampetrie/waterparks-ohio/_water-parks/wildwater-kingdom.md

 ---
 title: Wildwater Kingdom
 slug: wildwater-kingdom
 description: Water park located in Aurora, Ohio.
 From thrill-seekers to kids, you will find fun at Wildwater Kingdom for the entire family!
-excerpt:
+excerpt: From thrill-seekers to kids, you will find fun at Wildwater Kingdom for the entire family!

 location:
   city: Aurora, Ohio